PhaserEditor2D/PhaserEditor/docs/v2/_build/html/_sources/workbench.rst.txt

 2. Reset the perspective.
 3. Switch to other perspective.

-`Learn more about perspectives in the Eclipse Help <https://help.eclipse.org/2019-06/topic/org.eclipse.platform.doc.user/gettingStarted/qs-43.htm?cp=0_1_0_15>`_

 Workspace, projects and resources
 ---------------------------------

 The workspace is a folder that stores the projects and metadata (like preferences or any other data needed by the plugins).
 When you run the editor, it first `opens the launcher <first-steps.html#run-phaser-editor-2d>`_, to select the workspace folder.
 Then, the workbench is opened and presents all the data of the selected workspace.

+`Learn more about resources in the Eclipse Help <https://help.eclipse.org/2019-06/help/topic/org.eclipse.platform.doc.user/concepts/concepts-12.htm?cp=0_2_1_0>`_

 Usually, to develop a game you only need a project.
 The Eclipse IDE supports references between projects but it is something that you don't really need for Phaser development.
 A common setup is to create a workspace for each game, with the main game project and maybe other projects related to the game: to test or learn some Phaser features or develop ideas related to the game.